abhideepd/abhideepd/README.md

 ### 💻 A Little About Me

 - 🧠 I enjoy learning and building.
-- 🛠️ Actively exploring the Java + Spring + Angular tech stack.
+- 🛠️ Actively exploring the Java + Spring + Angular tech stack, well, these are just tools, I am okay with assembly if its required to solve the problem.
-- 🌱 I’m passionate about **open source** and giving back to the community (still a newbie 😄, but loving every bit of it).
+- 🌱 passionate about **open source** and giving back to the community (still a newbie 😄, but loving every bit of it).
 - 🤝 Contributed to:
   - [cpInitiative](https://github.com/cpinitiative/usaco-guide)
     - [My Merged PRs](https://github.com/cpinitiative/usaco-guide/pulls?q=is%3Apr+is%3Aclosed+author%3Aabhideepd)